Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT CZECH REPUBLIC IS ACTUALLY LIKE

-A single person living in Prague can expect to spend around $1,650 a month covering rent, food, transport, and a reasonable social life -- about 46% cheaper than equivalent living in the US.
-Ostrava, the industrial city in the east, comes in around $1,300 a month if you want to stretch further.
-Healthcare scores an 8 out of 10, and the public system is legitimate -- not a fallback, not a bureaucratic nightmare, actual functional medicine.
-As a foreign resident, you'll need to register with the local foreigners' police within 30 days of arrival and obtain a trade license or employment contract to access the public health system; private expat insurance covers the gap in the interim.
-Banking is functional but slow to open as a foreigner, sometimes requiring a Czech tax ID first, which means your financial setup lags behind your arrival by a few weeks.
+A single Prague resident spends around $1,650 monthly covering rent, food, transport, and a reasonable social life, roughly 46% below equivalent US costs.
+Ostrava, the eastern industrial city, drops that to around $1,300 for anyone stretching further.
+Healthcare scores an 8, and the public option here is legitimate rather than a bureaucratic fallback: actual functional medicine.
+Foreign residents must register with the foreigners' police within 30 days and secure a trade license or employment contract to access public healthcare, with private expat insurance bridging the interim.
+Banking works but opens slowly for foreigners, sometimes requiring a Czech tax ID first, so financial setup lags arrival by a few weeks as a matter of course.

-Americans moving to Czech Republic are consistently surprised by how easy Prague is to actually live in, and how little Czech they need in the capital.
-English proficiency is high, especially among anyone under 40, and the service sector in Prague runs on it.
-The adjustment that catches people off guard is cultural rather than linguistic: Czechs do not do small talk, do not particularly want to be your friend on a Tuesday, and are suspicious of enthusiasm in ways that can read as passive aggression until you understand it's just baseline.
-Americans used to performative friendliness find it chilly at first; most of them come around within a few months and start to appreciate interactions that don't require them to pretend the transaction is a relationship.
-What keeps people here, beyond the obvious -- the architecture, the beer that costs less than a bottle of water back home -- is the sense of safety and functionality.
-Living in Czech Republic as an expat rarely involves the low-grade anxiety of wondering if the system is working against you.
+Americans consistently find Prague easier to live in than expected, and surprisingly light on required Czech.
+English proficiency runs high, especially under 40, and the capital's service sector operates on it fluently.
+The real adjustment is cultural rather than linguistic: Czechs skip small talk, feel no obligation toward Tuesday-afternoon friendliness, and view enthusiasm with suspicion that can initially read as passive aggression before revealing itself as simple baseline temperament.
+Americans raised on performative friendliness find it chilly at first and mostly come around within months, learning to appreciate interactions that don't require pretending a transaction is a relationship.
+What holds people beyond the obvious, architecture, beer cheaper than bottled water back home, is a pervasive sense of safety and functionality; life here rarely involves the low-grade anxiety of wondering if the system is working against you.

 COST OF LIVING SNAPSHOT